timdellinger/pickl-metrics/README.md

 Statistical exploration of the game of pickleball (see usapa.org for information on the game)

 Simulated games can provide insight into the relation between player skill and game score.
-This will help lay the foundation for analyzing actual match results: estimating player skill levels, predicting the results of matches, etc.
+This will help lay the foundation for analyzing actual match results: estimating player skill levels, predicting the results of matches, and other fun stuff.

 A few open questions that are tackled here:
 1) Does the structure of the game favor the team that serves first?